 Rome receives 97% of its drinking water from springs and 3% from wells.
 The tap water is supplied by ACEA and considered of very high quality.
 The water is chlorinated and moderately hard but typically tastes good.
 Water tests are done daily and reports are available from ACEAs website .
 For instructions on how to read the water quality report click on this link.

-If you don’t like the taste you can try a faucet water filter such as TAPP 1 but it’s not necessary.
+If you don’t like the taste you can try a faucet water filter such as TAPP but it’s not strictly necessary for healthy adults.
+Read about the common contaminants in tap water.

 Italians are among the greatest consumers of bottled water in the world, drinking 194 liters (51 gallons) per capita each year, according to the environmental foundation AGMA.
 This is despite also having some of the best tap water in Europe.
 Maybe it’s cultural or because bottled water is relatively cheap.